Jbleezy/BO1-Reimagined/README.md

 * Mule Kick now spawns in randomly with Double Tap, PHD Flopper, Stamin-Up, and Deadshot
 * Removed Mule Kick perk spawn location in the Waterfall zone
 * Added a random perk spawn location in the Waterslide End zone
+* Zombies now spawn in the Waterfall Tunnel zone when in the Upper Waterfall zone
+* Zombies now spawn in the Waterfall zone when in the upper part of the Waterfall Tunnel zone
 * Added Pack-a-Punch FX
 * Eclipse mode activatable with 1-4 players
 * Can activate eclipse mode one more time after sidequest completion to stay in eclipse mode for the rest of the match